 (CHC30113) Certificate III in Early Childhood Education and Care

-The Certificate III in Early Childhood Education and Care is the entry level qualification for anyone who wants to work in the early childhood education sector.
+The Certificate III in Early Childhood Education and Care is the entry level pre-requisite qualification to work in the early childhood education sector.
 This qualification covers the fundamentals of early childhood development, education and care and gives graduates the skills, knowledge and experience to plan activities to promote children’s learning through play.

 (CHC50113) Diploma of Early Childhood Education and Care